moonrunes/playbooks/README.md

-Ansible Playbooks for quick deployment of standard clients and servers
+Ansible Playbooks and Docker Compose files for quick deployment of clients and servers